hexchat/documentation/building.rst

 Also most package-managers can get the dependencies for you:

 - yum: yum-builddep hexchat
-- apt: apt-get build-dep xchat
+- apt: apt-get build-dep xchat (This will get the basics but not all)

 HexChat has its source code hosted using `Git <http://git-scm.com/>`_, so you have to install Git as well.
 When it's ready, you can start the actual compilation, which is